Committal Proceedings

 Follow this link to learn more about what can happen at a Committal Mention.

-- A committal case conference provides a forum that allows the Prosecution, Defence and Magistrate to identify and discuss the issues and the best way to resolve them.
+- A committal case conference provides a forum that allows the prosecution, defence and magistrate to identify and discuss the issues and consider the best way to resolve them.

 - At the committal hearing, the Magistrate will hear evidence and determine whether the evidence is strong enough to support a conviction (section 128 of the CPA).

-- At this stage, the Magistrate may offer a summary hearing or determine a summary hearing (section 30 of the CPA).
-If the court allows the matter to proceed as a summary hearing, it may use the oral evidence of witnesses, witness statements and documents or exhibits tendered in the committal as evidence in the summary hearing with the accused’s consent.
+- At this stage, if appropriate the magistrate may entertain a summary jurisdiction application.
+If the court grants the application, it means the matter will proceed as a summary hearing.
+If the contested committal has already commenced, the magistrate may use the oral evidence of witnesses, witness statements and documents or exhibits tendered in the committal as evidence in the summary hearing with the accused’s consent.
 The court must call or recall any witnesses who are required for cross-examination, and the proceeding otherwise continues as a summary hearing.

-- This is the last hearing that will take place in the Magistrates’ Court before the matter proceeds to a higher jurisdiction.
+- If there is no summary jurisdiction application made, the committal hearing will be the last hearing that will take place in the Magistrates’ Court before the matter proceeds to a higher jurisdiction, either the County or Supreme Court.

 - At the completion of the committal hearing, the court must make one of the following orders (section 141(4) of the CPA):